 The IRS has requested comments on several parts of the proposed regs, suggesting that they are subject to significant revision and that more guidance is forthcoming.
 Nonetheless, taxpayers may generally rely on these rules if they apply them in their entirety and in a consistent manner.

 We will keep you updated as new regulations are released.
+The IRS has clarified the requirements for Qualified Opportunity Funds, learn about these requirements here.

 For information on how you can take advantage of this new opportunity, please contact your Untracht Early tax advisor.